ProjectMI/MBCdecompiler/README.md

 - `--disasm-out` overrides the default `<mbc>.disasm.txt` output path.
 - `--knowledge-base` points to an alternate knowledge database location.

-The CLI prints the final output path and writes the listing to disk.
+The CLI prints an analysis summary (when available) and writes the IR listing to disk.

 ## Pipeline analyser